 Streaming went very smoothly, much like with Netflix, and we can definitely see where the attraction lies.
 Netflix has a right to be worried.

-How Can I Watch Disney+ for Free?
+How Can I Watch Disney Plus for Free with a VPN?

 Savvy readers will have already figured out from the above how they can catch Disney+ early and for free.
 Simply get yourself a Dutch IP address by using a virtual private network, log into Disney+, pay the penny, and you’re off to the podraces.